adopted-ember-addons/ember-data-factory-guy/README.md

 and this javascript library is already bundled for you when you install ember-data-factory-guy.

 ##### handleFindAll
-  - for dealing with finding all records of a particular type
+  - For dealing with finding all records of a particular type
   - [Sample acceptance test using handleFindAll (users-view-test.js):](https://github.com/danielspaniel/ember-data-factory-guy/blob/master/tests/acceptance/users-view-test.js)

 If when visiting a route, some part of your application ( like router, or